Part 3 - Building a Model

 Doing this will cause the Model Wizard to appear in the central design area, pre-set to show all the UML Model Patterns (and there are quite a few!)
 Scroll down until you find the 'Use Case' section and select the 'Basic Use Case Model'.
 You should now be looking at something resembling this image:

 Note that the right hand side has some very useful information about the pattern, including an image to show what you will get, a discussion of when you should use this pattern, additional references and other material.
-While some of the terms and references might be unfamiliar at this stage, it would be a good idea to do a quick read through to become familiar with what we are adding to the new model.
+While some of the terms and references might be unfamiliar at this stage, it would be a good idea to do a quick read through to become aware of what we are adding to the new model.

 When you have finished reading, click on thelocated in the lower left corner of the Model Wizard.
 Enterprise Architect will now create new model elements, diagrams and Packages as required to make a copy of this pattern for you to customize and play with.

-Lets look at the Project Browser
+Lets look at the Browser window

 As you can see from this image, there is new content that has been added to the model.
 This includes a top level Package and diagram, and some Actors and Use cases (within the 'Actors' and 'Use Cases' Packages).
 Let's take a look at this in detail.